Subscribe

 Alternatives to crate training

-If your dog is not responding well to the crate, consider an alternative.
-They can have the same great benefits as crate training.
+If your dog is not responding well to the crate, fear not!
+While crates can be beneficial, they’re not for all dogs.
+This doesn’t mean you can’t leave your favorite furball alone or unattended.
+Consider these alternatives that have the same great benefits as crate training.

-Dog room.
-If you have the space in your house, you can set up a room just for your adult or senior dog.
-It will have toys and beds and still give them a place to go if they need alone time.
-You can use a doggy gate to keep them there for bedtime or when guests are over.
+• Dog room.
+If you have the space in your house, you can set up a room just for your adult dog.
+This can be blocked off with an indoor dog gate or a door.

 Frequently asked questions